joe-irving/RIPS/donate.md

 ---
 # Donate

-Donations can be made to the [Rebels in Prison Support crowdfunding campaign](https://www.crowdfunder.co.uk/p/rebelsinprisonsupport).
+Donations can be made to the Rebels in Prison Support bank account:

+Account Name: Alice Reid

+Sort Code: 08-90-66

+Account Number: 09462487

+Please consider making a recurring monthly donation if you can.
+It will help us plan our activities effectively.

 Please consider making a recurring monthly donation if you can.
 It will help us plan our activities effectively.